Side Effects of Radiation Therapy

 In rare cases, radiation therapy to the breast can cause a second cancer.

-The most common cancers linked to radiation therapy are sarcomas (cancers of the connective tissue) [11-13].
-For women who are long-term smokers, radiation therapy may also increase the risk of lung cancer .
+For women who smoke, radiation therapy may also increase the risk of lung cancer .

-The risk of a second cancer is small.
-If your radiation oncologist recommends radiation therapy, the benefits of radiation therapy almost always outweigh this risk.
+The risk of a second cancer is very small.
+If your radiation oncologist recommends radiation therapy, the benefits of radiation therapy outweigh this risk.